 |Chapter 11||Feedback of data for integrated fleet management|

-A significant effort was carried out so as to ensure that S5000F is interoperable since the beginning with the other S-Series ILS specifications.
+A significant effort was carried out so as to ensure that S5000F is interoperable since the beginning with the other S-Series of IPS specifications.

-S5000F is fully interoperable with S3000L issue 1.1, as well as with S2000M Issue 6.0 and the next issue of S4000P.
-Coordination is also performed with SX000i so as to ensure that the feedback corresponds to the activities defined in the global ILS framework.
-Similarly, S5000F is since the beginning fully interoperable with the S-Series Common Data Model (SX002D) Issue 1.1 and has included even elements of the future Issue 2.0.
-The interoperability with other S-Series specifications (S1000D, future S6000T) is also being monitored, so as to include them is future issues of S5000F.
+Coordination is also performed with SX000i so as to ensure that the feedback corresponds to the activities defined in the global IPS framework.
+Similarly, S5000F is since the beginning fully interoperable with the S-Series Common Data Model (SX002D) and has included even elements of the future Issue 2.1.
+The interoperability with other S-Series specifications is also being monitored, so as to include them is future issues of S5000F.

 S5000F specification comments

-The current version of S5000F is a draft sent out for public comment, and therefore any comments, questions of suggestions for improvement can be forwarded to the S5000F Steering Committee.
+The current version of S5000F is published official version and therefore any comments, questions of suggestions for improvement can be forwarded to the S5000F Steering Committee.
 For this purpose, register in the common ILS specification commenting tool and submit any proposed issues.
 Details can be found in Chapter 1.

 Relationship with other specifications

-The realtionship of S5000F with other ASD specifications is described in SX000i, ILS Guide.
+The realtionship of S5000F with other ASD specifications is described in Governance of the S-Series IPS specifications.
 These other specifications can be found on their respective websites, which are listed in our Links page..
-An overview of the S-Series Suite of ILS Specifications can be found here.
+An overview of the S-Series Suite of IPS Specifications can be found here.

 Getting copies of S5000F